codeceptjs/CodeceptJS/docs/basics.md

 Scenario.todo('Test')
 ```

-And when you will be used events you will be have access to the test.opts.skipInfo for `message`
+And you can access the `message` of `test.opts.skipInfo` in the events

 Example #3 - access into event hooks
 ```js